tactical-Data/Exascalar/Exascalar_Visualization_July_2015_Rev3.md

 ###Reaching back: Comparing to June 2013

 To emphasize the massive changes in the population of the top supercomputers, it's instructive to compare not only to the last iteration, but also the last iteration where the #1 Supercomputer changed, two years ago in June 2013.
-In intervening years the minimum perforamnce needed to make the Top500 has increased over 50%.
+In intervening years the minimum performance needed to make the Top500 has increased over 50%.
 In addition, the maximum efficiency has increased by about the same magnitude.
 This neatly emphasizes why the _population_ holds as much (and perhaps more) interest as the top one or two systems.

 ```